-This series is dedicated to showcasing what we’re all about here at Index.
-This month, we sat down (virtually) with Venus Nalchigar and Kristen Morith — two leaders in Product Design at Index Exchange — to discuss collaboration, the Design Research Program, and their hobbies outside of the office.
+The “A Day in the Life” series showcases what we’re all about here at Index Exchange.
+This month, we sat down (virtually) with Venus Nalchigar and Kristen Morith—two leaders in product design at Index Exchange—to discuss collaboration, the Design Research Program, and their hobbies outside of the office.

 Tell us a bit about your roles.
 How long have you both been at Index Exchange?

-Venus: I joined more than two and half years ago as a Senior Product Designer, and am now the Manager for Product Design at Index Exchange.
-I work cross-functionally across our org to help streamline design processes, alignment, and visibility, while also contributing to our team’s design system and product development.
+Venus Nalchigar: I joined more than two and half years ago as a senior product designer, and am now the manager for product design at Index Exchange.
+I work cross-functionally across our organization to help streamline design processes, alignment, and visibility, while also contributing to our team’s design system and product development.

-Kristen: I’m a Product Designer.
+Kristen Morith: I’m a product designer.
 I joined Index Exchange in early January.
-Previously, I was an Interaction Designer at a digital agency where I worked on a lot of enterprise and B2B products.
+Previously, I was an interaction designer at a digital agency where I worked on a lot of enterprise and B2B products.
 I loved the challenge that comes with that type of work, but wished I could spend more time on research and testing to better measure the outcomes of my designs.
 The opportunity to focus more on all of those things is what drew me to Index.

 Can you both speak a bit about collaboration?
-What does this look like for Product Design at Index Exchange?
+What does this look like for product design at Index?
 And how do you support one another?

-V: We are a centralized design team, but we all work on our own product verticals, so collaboration is crucial to ensure we are all designing towards a similar end goal.
-Twice a week, we meet as a Product Design team and do Design Critiques to give each other feedback on our designs and ensure we are staying true to our system and pattern guidelines.
+VN: We’re a centralized design team, but we all work on our own product verticals, so collaboration is crucial to ensure we are all designing towards a similar end goal.
+Twice a week, we meet as a product design team and do design critiques to give each other feedback on our designs and ensure we stay true to our system and pattern guidelines.
 Everyone on the team also contributes and provides feedback to our design system as we build it collectively, ensuring it stays true to our product and brand.

-K: As the newbie on the team, at first I was hesitant to ask for help.
+KM: As the newbie on the team, at first I was hesitant to ask for help.
 I’d worry that I was bothering my teammates, or that they’d judge me for not knowing the answer after this many days or weeks at the company.
-But Venus was so supportive and encouraging of me to reach out to anyone any time I had a question.
-The thing is, in the office, I wouldn’t have thought twice about tapping a colleague on the shoulder to help me locate a file or specific pattern in our design system; but with remote work, it’s so easy to fall into the trap of thinking your teammates will judge you and that you’ll be interrupting them.
-I now don’t hesitate to reach out to the team for help whether I’m looking for feedback on my designs or have questions about our design system, or processes.
+But Venus was so supportive and encouraged me to reach out to anyone any time I had a question.
+The thing is, in the office, I wouldn’t have thought twice about tapping a colleague on the shoulder to help me locate a file or specific pattern in our design system.
+With remote work, it’s so easy to fall into the trap of thinking your teammates will judge you and that you’ll be interrupting them.
+I now don’t hesitate to reach out to the team for help whether I’m looking for feedback on my designs or have questions about our design system or processes.

-In 2019, the design team rolled out a Design Research Program with internal and external users to gain better insights and direction for Index’s product build, vision, and design.
+In 2019, the design team rolled out the Design Research Program with internal and external users to gain better insights and direction for Index’s product build, vision, and design.
 Can you tell us more about the program?
-How has it changed since it was first launched?
+How has it changed since it launched?
 And how can those reading get involved?

-V: When I first joined, Product Design at Index Exchange didn’t have direct communication with our partners.
-Being an enterprise software, we would get a lot of our application, user, and design feedback from our account managers instead.
+VN: When I first joined, product design at Index Exchange didn’t have direct communication with our partners.
+Being an enterprise software company, we would get a lot of our application, user, and design feedback from our account managers instead.
 This pushed me to create our Design Research Program here at Index to help bridge the gap between our account managers, our clients, and the design team.
 This allowed us to communicate and get fast and informative feedback directly from our partners throughout the design process.

-K: We currently have about 60 participants, from inside and outside the company that provide regular feedback on the Index Exchange app through surveys, usability testing, and user interviews.
+KM: We currently have about 60 participants, from inside and outside the company that provide regular feedback on the Index Exchange UI through surveys, usability testing, and user interviews.
 Our participants help us to validate and iterate on our designs to make sure what’s released solves the right problem and is easy to use.
 If you’d like to get involved, please reach out.

-And last but not least, what do you like to do when you’re not designing at Index Exchange?
+And last but not least, what do you like to do when you’re not designing at Index?

-V: I love staying active — starting my day off with a cycling workout, playing tennis, and volleyball.
+VN: I love staying active—starting my day off with a cycling workout, playing tennis, and volleyball.
 In my downtime, I also enjoy playing the guitar and singing covers of my favorite songs.

 Interested in joining our team?
-Visit our careers page to view our open opportunities.
+Check out our open roles:Back to blog